jadedocelot/Bin2rong/python/biology/DNA/DNA.md

 # Chromosomes
 - A chromosome is an entire chain of DNA along with a group of stabalizing proteins
+- Chromosomes are only packaged tightly when when a cell is repoducing.
+This helps with durability as the cell is splitting in 2.
 - Chromosome is a long DNA molecule
 - Most EUKARYOTIC chromosomes include packaging proteins called HISTONES, which aided by chaperone proteins, bind and condense the DNA molecule to maintain integrity
 - What are Chromosomes?
 Chromosomes contain DNA, and they keep all the genetic information safe.
 Different organisms have different numbers of chromosomes.
 We have 46